Defendants are entitled to pre action disclosure of impecuniosity evidence

 This update discusses the recent decision of His Honour Judge Robert Harrison in the Cardiff County Court when determining seven pre-action disclosure applications made by the applicant, EUI Limited, for disclosure of financial documents in credit hire cases involving DAML and Bond Turner.

 Pre-action disclosure applications were made in each matter seeking bank statements and wage slips.
-Ordinarily a defendant cannot apply for disclosure of documents prior to an acknowledgment of service or a defence being filed the exception to that rule being s.52(2) of the County Courts Act 1984 and CPR 25.1 which deals with interim remedies.
+Ordinarily, a defendant cannot apply for disclosure of documents prior to an acknowledgement of service or a defence being filed the exception to that rule being s.52(2) of the County Courts Act 1984 and CPR 25.1 which deals with interim remedies.